tarantool/graphqlapi/docs/fragments.md

 ### load_fragment()

-`fragments.load_fragment(filename)` - function to load GraphQL API fragment from file,
+`fragments.load_fragment(filename)` - method to load GraphQL API fragment from file,

 where: